Frequently Asked Questions (FAQs)

 7. As a Fellow, am I eligible to apply for Federal jobs that say they are open to individuals with non-competitive appointment eligibility?

 No. As a Fellow in the PMF Program, you do not have non-competitive appointment eligibility in this regard.
 Non-competitive appointment eligibility is based on statute or Executive order and specifically identifies the circumstances under which the non-competitive appointment eligibility is granted (e.g., persons with certain types of disabilities, certain military spouses, veterans of the armed forces).
 The Executive order authorizing the PMF Program did not confer such a non-competitive eligibility; instead, it provides a time-limited fellowship in the excepted service that could lead to a permanent position.

 When Fellows see Federal positions advertised on www.USAJOBS.gov, they should ignore such references on "Who May Apply," showing "non-competitive appointment eligibility".
-However, if you are eligible and you apply and accept such a position, you will be taken out of the PMF Program.
+However, if you are eligible and you apply, accept, and start such a position, you will be taken out of the PMF Program.

 8. Does my time as a PMF count toward the 3-year service requirement for career tenure?

 Yes, but only if you are converted to a permanent position in the competitive service upon successful completion of your 2-year fellowship.
 PMFs may notice that "Tenure" appears as "2 - Conditional" on their SF 50, Personnel Action, upon their appointment; this is commonly referred to as "Career-Conditional".

 For most PMFs who convert after successful completion of their 2-year fellowship, the time served as a PMF is creditable for career tenure and once an additional year of continuous service is completed the former PMF should be converted from career-conditional to career; commonly referred to as "Career Status".